DmxLarchey/The-Braga-Method/theories/dfs_xleroy/README.md

 a priori).]: #

 Similarly, `dfs_xl` can be transformed into a tail-recursive program.
-However, compacting the list `l` and the stack `s` does not seem to make sense, not to speak about flattening the result.
+However, compacting the list `l` and the stack `s` together does not seem to make sense, not to speak about flattening the result.

 ```ocaml
 let dfs_xl_inld x =